qut-dmrc/encrypt_all_the_things/presentation.md

 ## Using PGP to verify identities

-Also to verify peoples public keys - by signing a public key you are saying you are confident that the key belongs to the person it says it belongs to.
+Also to verify peoples public keys, by signing a public key you are saying you are confident that the key belongs to the person it says it belongs to.

-On keybase this is done by Following people - consider following some of the other people in this workshop while you know that the account is really them.
+On keybase this is done by following people.
+Consider following some of the other people in this workshop while you know that the account is really them.

 ----